What is a Dehumidifier?

 The warmer the air the easier it is to extract moisture.

 Do I have to leave the dehumidifier running constantly?

-Do all CAS-Hire dehumidifier hire range have a humidity control?
+Do all CAS-Hire dehumidifier hire ranges have a humidity control?

-Not all of our CAS-Hire dehumidifier hire fleet offer variable humidity control.
-A large percentage of the industrial heavy duty models simply have an on / off setting however the smaller units have inbuilt humidistat’s.
+Not all of our CAS-Hire dehumidifier hire fleet offers variable humidity control.
+A large percentage of the industrial heavy-duty models simply have an on / off setting however the smaller units have inbuilt humidistat’s.

-Is room size important when choosing dehumidifier hire?
+Is room size important when choosing a dehumidifier?

 Yes and no. What is most important is the amount of water you need to take out of the air.
 The more water in the air, the larger the capacity you will need.
 A small room with a lot of moisture may need as much dehumidification as a large room with average moisture content.
 When in doubt, it’s always better to oversize a dehumidifier.
 Dehumidifiers extract moisture out of the whole volumetric area of the room and not simply the specific patch.